PeruData/ENAHO/README.md

 Information available from the author at sebastiansardonbisso@gmail.com.
 Suggestions are welcome.

-Here is an example of the information contained on the output dataset (Step 2):
+Here is an example of the information contained in the output dataset (Step 2):
 ![](images/1_educ.png)